graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 which implements the `IValidationRule` interface and provides default implementations for all three methods.

+Documentation has been added to the 'Query Validation' section of the documentation to explain how to use the revised `IValidationRule` interface and the `ValidationRuleBase` class.

 ## Breaking Changes

 ### 1. Query type is required